 So we took our map, made some detours and found the holy grail.
 And I can now say it was all worth it.
 The idea of visiting a lavender field has been a childhood dream of mine for as long as I can remember.
 I am not sure why or how it got implanted in my brain but it felt like a dream come true.
 I never in a million years would have thought that I would get to see them let alone in France and with my best friend.
 It was perfect and words cannot describe the flurry of excitement I had to be there, so I won’t even try.
 I will however, tell you WHERE, WHEN and HOW you can see lavender fields in France.
 Some things are worth the trouble and this is one of them.

 2019 Ultimate Provence Lavender Field Guide.

 For the purpose of making things easy, there are two types of places to see lavender fields; public fields and privately owned fields.
 Which ever type of field you choose (unless stated otherwise) do not pick, destroy or step on the lavender.
-The lavender is for a lot of farmers their lively hood.
+The lavender is, for many farmers their lively hood.
 So it’s not cool to mess it up and destroy it.

 Public Locations – will have more tourist but you are welcomed into the fields.